What’s High-Intensity Interval Training (HIIT)?

 In 1994, a study by Dr. Tremblay highlighted how HIIT positively influences weight loss in physically active people.
 According to this study, a workout program using 15-minute high-intensity intervals burned 9 times more fat than a regular 20-minute endurance workout.

 Want to give it a shot?
 FizzUp fitness training includes a variety of effective HIIT protocols in your workout program, designed according to your goal and current fitness level.
-Download the FizzUp app now and start your workout to feel how powerful HIIT really is!
+Download the FizzUp app now and start the Tabata program to feel how powerful HIIT really is!